-Anti-wrinkle injections inhibit the transmission of neurotransmitter from the nerve to the muscle and stop the muscle from contracting and forming wrinkles.
-The fact that anti-wrinkle injections also stop the constant compression of skin, prevents the permanent ‘etching’ of wrinkles in the areas treated.
+Anti-wrinkle injections inhibit the transmission of neurotransmitter from the nerve to the muscle and can stop the muscle from contracting and forming wrinkles.
+Anti-wrinkle injections can also stop the constant compression of skin, preventing the permanent ‘etching’ of wrinkles in the areas treated.

 Anti-wrinkle injections are most commonly used for treatment of frowns, forehead lines, and crows feet.
 They can also be used to create an eyebrow lift, to stop the mouth from pulling down, reduce gummy smiles (by lowering the upper lip), and to reduce neck bands.

-After the injection, it takes about 5-7 days to notice the effect and 10 -14 days for the full effect.
+After the injection, it can take about 5-7 days to notice the effect and 10 -14 days for the full effect.

 The duration of effectiveness is dependent on the dose administered and can last up to 4 months, but generally on the first few sessions, the longevity is usually shorter – around 3 months.
-Studies have shown that anti-wrinkle injections are more effective and last longer when given at regular intervals of 3-4 months due to progressive weakening of the muscles treated.
+Anti-wrinkle injections can be more effective and last longer when given at regular intervals of 3-4 months due to progressive weakening of the muscles treated.

 Normal activities may be resumed after treatment.
 However, you will be instructed not to exercise, lie down, or touch the treated areas for 4 hours.